 Summary: This project grade separated the local street from railroad tracks by building an underpass for vehicular traffic under the railroad crossing in the City of Fullerton.
 The City of Fullerton managed construction while OCTA provided construction oversight, public outreach, railroad coordination, and ROW support.
 Construction began on March 27, 2014, and the improvements opened to traffic on November 1, 2017.
-Construction acceptance was obtained from the City of Fullerton in March 2018.
+Construction acceptance was obtained in March 2018.
 OCTA turned over maintenance responsibilities to the City of Fullerton and completed the one-year warranty on constructed items.
-This quarter, funding reimbursement and closeout were completed.
+Funding reimbursement and closeout have been completed.